mouli1508/AI-textbook-Q-A-using-RAG/documentation/7-langgraph.md

 - Real-time context injection
 - Human-like memory segmentation

-It’s one of the most **comprehensive and flexible** memory strategies in production-ready LLM systems today.
+It's one of the most **comprehensive and flexible** memory strategies in production-ready LLM systems today.

 ---

 ## 👨‍🏫 Let's See It in Action

-Now let’s step into the code.
+Now let's step into the code.

-We’ll explore:
+We'll explore:
 - How memories are created and stored
 - How LangChain routes and retrieves them
 - And how the agent uses this layered memory to behave intelligently in real time

-Let’s dive in.
+Let's dive in.